Mark Green, MD

 “It is such a relief to find a Doctor who actually listens to me, and understands exactly how I felt.
 For so long, I’ve felt frustrated, starting different medicines, feeling rushed in and out.
 It is wonderful to be making some real progress in my life at last.”

-Mark graduated (UK version of) summa cum laude in neurobiology and then completed his medical degree at University College London.
-He knows an awful lot of medicine – general, sleep, pain, neurology and other areas.
+Mark graduated (UK version of) summa cum laude in Neurobiology and then completed his medical degree at University College London.
 He came over to NYC for his Psychiatry residency then and Addictions fellowship (Payne Whitney Clinic, New York Presbyterian Hospital, Cornell Medical Center), and later conducted research in the neurobiology of addictions at Rockefeller University.
 He’s been on Faculty at Cornell (Asst.
 Prof), Vermont (Asst.
 Prof), and Harvard (Instructor) Medical Schools.
 He is dually boarded by the American Board of Psychiatry and Neurology in both general psychiatry and addictions.

 Since graduating in 1999, Mark has set up & run addiction treatment programs (NYC, Vermont), directed supreme evidence-based dual disorders programs, overhauled national addictions and pain programs (Kaiser Permanente, Colorado) and treated thousands of patients.